shakedshanas/Splicing-MPRA-data-processing/README.md

 ## Input Data Processing

-Paired-end FASTQ files (R1 and R2) from multiplexed sequencing experiments were processed using a custom Python script (`1.create_bcread_dict.py`) built on BioPython.
+Paired-end FASTQ files (read1 and read2) from multiplexed sequencing experiments were processed using a custom Python script (`1.create_bcread_dict.py`) built on BioPython.
-The pipeline accepts gzip-compressed FASTQ files and processes them iteratively to minimize memory usage.

-## Library Reference Construction

-Library variant information was loaded from a CSV reference file containing:
-- Library index identifiers
-- Complete sequence constructs
-- 12-nucleotide barcode sequences extracted from positions 18-30 of each construct
-- Associated metadata including gene names, subset classifications, and expected splice sites

 ## Barcode Identification and Mapping